 While most ULDs improve over time, it's essential to spot the signs early and provide effective treatment and support.
 What’s more, employers have a legal duty to identify jobs that can cause ULDs and take the necessary steps to reduce the risk.
 Arranging a DSE assessment is the best place to start.
 But how else can you support team members experiencing upper limb disorders?

 ULDs are caused by repetitive movements that can damage the nerves, tendons, muscles and ligaments.
-Uncomfortable, awkward working environments, like a poor workstation setup, can also lead to upper limb disorders.
+Uncomfortable, awkward working environments, like a poor workstation setup for employees who hot desk, can also lead to upper limb disorders.

 Symptoms to look out for include stiffness, pain, tingling, redness, swelling and even loss of movement.